Paul Poon (racing driver): Career

 Poon is also the winner of the two previous editions of the CTM Cup (also known as Macau Cup) in 2006 and 2007, a race organized for the leading Asian touring car drivers.

 In 2003, Poon entered the international Macau Guia race for Super Production cars, using a car built by Mardi Gras Motorsport in the United Kingdom, as the Hong Kong Touring Car Championship winner.
-He finished 7th, the highest finishing position for a Hong Kong driver in that race.
+He finished seventh, the highest finishing position for a Hong Kong driver in that race.

 In 2004, Poon entered the Macau Guia race again.
 He did not finish in either Race 1 or 2.

-For 2005, Paul Poon hired a BMW 320i to take part in the World Touring Car Championship finale in Macau, but he failed to qualify for the race.
+For 2005, Poon hired a BMW 320i to take part in the World Touring Car Championship finale in Macau, but he failed to qualify for the race.

 Paul Poon's Honda Civic EP3.

-In both 2006 and 2007, Paul went back to race in the Super Production class.
+In both 2006 and 2007, Poon went back to race in the Super Production class.
 He won the CTM Macau Cup with China Dragon Racing both times.
-In 2006 he won the race by just 0.003 second from arch rival Kenneth Look.
-In 2007 he just managed to fend off the charging Masaki Kano's BMW 320i, winning by 0.198 second.
+In 2006, he won the race by just 0.003 second from arch rival Kenneth Look.
+In 2007, he just managed to fend off the charging Masaki Kano's BMW 320i, winning by 0.198 second.

-In 2008, Paul attempted to complete a hat-trick of CTM Macau Cup victories, after winning the Hong Kong Touring Car Championship again.
+In 2008, Poon attempted to complete a hat-trick of CTM Macau Cup victories, after winning the Hong Kong Touring Car Championship again.
 But he failed to win.

-In 2012, Paul Poon led a China Dragon Racing 1-2 in qualifying for the CTM Macau Touring Car Cup, leading team-mate and 2011 race winner Samson Fung in the qualifying session.
+In 2012, Poon led a China Dragon Racing 1-2 in qualifying for the CTM Macau Touring Car Cup, leading team-mate and 2011 race winner Samson Fung in the qualifying session.
 He then won the 2012 CTM Macau Touring Car Cup race, fighting off the advances of Team Pro Spec driver Andy Yan.

 Asian GT Masters and Macau GT Cup

 Paul Poon's PaSa Racing Ferrari 430 GT3.

-In 2009, he joined PaSa Racing to race a Ferrari 430 GT3 in the Asian GT Masters series and the Macau GT Cup.
+In 2009, Poon joined PaSa Racing to race a Ferrari 430 GT3 in the Asian GT Masters series and the Macau GT Cup.